SeaWulf Shared Queues

 Instructions for Using Shared Queues

-• Request memory explicitly: Use #SBATCH --mem=[amount] to avoid exceeding the memory available on a shared node.
+• Request memory explicitly: Use #SBATCH --mem=[amount] to avoid exceeding available memory on a shared node.

 • Check resource limits: Know the total node memory and CPU cores and plan your job accordingly.